Your family income estimate

 Before you estimate

-There are a number of things you need to know before you estimate your income:
+There are a number of things you need to know about the estimate you give:

-- if you are unsure about your estimate, there are different payment options you can choose for Family Tax Benefit and Child Care Benefit to help reduce your risk of getting overpaid
+- you can reduce your risk of overpayment by choosing a payment option that suits your circumstances - read more about the different payment options you can choose for Family Tax Benefit and Child Care Benefit

-- you can update your estimate as often as you like throughout the year.
-The easiest way to do this is by using your Centrelink online account through myGov or the Express Plus Centrelink mobile app
+- you can update your estimate as your circumstances change throughout the year - the easiest way to do this is by using your Centrelink online account through myGov or the Express Plus Centrelink mobile app

 How to estimate your income